lovell/sharp/README.md

 ### sharp(input)

-Constructor to which further methods are chained.

-`input` can either be a filename String or a Buffer.
+Constructor to which further methods are chained. `input` can be one of:

+# Buffer containing JPEG, PNG or WebP image data.
+# String containing the filename of an image.
+Most major formats are supported.

 ### resize(width, [height])